Arrays

 - callback returns boolean value

-- method returns boolean value. "true" if all elements fall, "false" if not. returns "true" for empty array
+- method returns boolean value. true if all elements fall, false if not. returns true for empty array

 reduce(callback, initialValue?) - is used to iterate over an array and create custom resulting value

-- (accumulator, element, index, array) => {...} - callback type for "reduce"
+- (accumulator, element, index, array) => {...} - callback format for reduce()

 - callback returns value, which is accumulator for the next callback call